MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-VivaInsightsSettings.md

 ### -Feature
 The Feature parameter specifies feature of Microsoft Viva Insights in Microsoft Teams for the user.
 Current valid values are:

-- headspace: represent all the features of Headspace
+- headspace: Represents all features of Headspace.

 ```yaml
 Type: String